 Note 6.
 Equity investments in associates

 At 30 June 2021, the Group's investment(s) in PAI, PWP and PAXX represent interests in associates which are accounted for using the equity method of accounting.
-Information relating to this is shown on the next page:
+Information relating to this is shown below: